 Provide your Cooperating Teacher with a copy of your lesson plan 24 hours before delivering the lesson.
-Provide your unit plan 72 hours before the start of the unit.
+Provide your unit plan a minimum of 72 hours before the start of the unit.

 Meet regularly with Cooperating Teacher for feedback and guidance.